AllaPranathi/Shepherdme.ai/README.md

 ## Project Limitations

 Since it was just a Semester long effort, the project has it's limitations.

-This is especially in terms of identiying based on the actual context of the sentence(s).
-The image shown below verifies the same
+1. Only text file upload is supported as part of the MVP.
+As part of future enhancements, .docx, .pptx, .rtf files will be supported in the next set of releases.
+2. Further enhancements are required to semantic analysis capabilities of the model supporting the application.
+As part of the next feature rollout, increase in accuracy would be required to better predict toxicity and abuse.
+(See the screenshot below)
+3. The current User Interface only supports and tested on Desktop resolutions of 1440px and 1040 px.

 ![Project Limitations](https://github.com/AllaPranathi/Shepherdme.ai/blob/main/screenshots/limitations.PNG "Project Limitations")

+**Note - If you want to upload a file after using the application once, you can only do so after clearing the existing result, i.e. If you checked for something once (Text/File), until you reset it using the Clear button, the drag/click to select file will be disabled.**